dnanexus/dxWDL/README.md

 The main WDL features not yet supported are:
 - Nested workflows (sub-workflows)
-- Conditionals
 - Objects

 *Use at your own risk:* for the time being, dxWDL is an exploratory project not covered by DNAnexus service and support agreements.
 The developers welcome feedback, requests, and bug reports on a best-effort basis.

 ## Getting started
 Prerequisites: DNAnexus platform account, dx-toolkit, java 8+, python 2.7.